samb90/DeveloperConsoleChallenge/README.md

 ## Usage

-Edit app.js and add questions to the 'questions' array using the format below:
+Edit app.js and add questions to the '**questions**' array using the format below:

 ```js
 questions = [